Close Menu

 DOES ASTHMA QUALIFY FOR SSD BENEFITS?

 To determine if you should be paid asthma benefits, the Social Security Administration will first check to make sure you are not working.
 In order to win SSD benefits you cannot be working and you must be unable to work for over 12 months.
 Work has a specific meaning for the SSA.
-Learn out more about the SSA’s definition of work.
+Learn about the SSA’s definition of work.

 In order to qualify for asthma SSD benefits, you will need to have a spirometry test.
 This test measures how much air you breathe in and out.
 Additionally, it will also measure at what rate you breathe.
 In short, the spirometry test measures how much air you can force out of your lungs in one second.
 This end result of the test shows your FEV1.